atarazana/gramola-operator/README.md

 ## TL;DR

-This lab guide is divided into two parts.
+This guide is divided into two parts.

 In [Part One](./part-1-1.md) you'll learn: